3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Non-uniqueness of general preferred structures

 \section{Non-uniqueness of general preferred structures}

 To obtain a general proof that applies to all kinds of structures, including generalized basis, tensor product structure, and emerging $3$D-space structure, we need some preparation.
 First, we need to define the most general notion of invariant structure on a Hilbert space.
-Then, to be able to verify that a structure is ``essentially unique'' in its kind, we will explain how to characterize when the difference between two structures of the same kind does not matter.
-This is when they are related by ``nonphysical'' transformations, like phase or gauge transformations.
+Then, to be able to verify that a structure is ``essentially unique'' in its kind, we will explain how to characterize the situation when the differences between two structures of the same kind do not matter.
+This is when they are related by ``non-physical'' transformations, like phase or gauge transformations.
 And finally, we need to characterize those invariant structures that are physically relevant.
 Then, the main theorem will show that if a structure is essentially unique in its kind, it is physically irrelevant.

+These results are fully general, they apply whenever in an approach it is expected, for whatever reasons, that out of many structures of a particular kind, an essentially unique one emerges as preferred, so that it corresponds to a unique structure that we observe in reality.
+Since the proof covers all imaginable situations, we will not be concerned with particular examples in this Section, but several such examples will be discussed in Sec. \sref{s:proof-TS-applications}.